 Another reason I think they hosted this outing was to help get a little exposure out there as the club is going to start hosting more big tournaments in the near future.
 The Preserve will be the site of the 2018 California Senior Amateur Championship and the 2021 California Amateur Championship.
-I don’t see this course hosting any huge events because logistics would be a nightmare, but these tournaments should help put it on the map as a championship-level venue.
+I don’t see this course hosting any huge events because crowd and player logistics would be a nightmare, but these tournaments should help put it on the map as a championship-level venue.

 The event was rather expensive at $395.
 Luckily, no caddies were required and food was provided, so that helped keep any further expenses down for the round.
 As soon as the NCGA outings and tournaments went up for registration in January, I was there ready to pounce and reserve my spot.
 This one actually didn’t fill up as quickly as some others, which was surprising.
-My friend and I got in immediately, though, and that’s all that mattered to me!
+My friend and I got in immediately, though, and that’s all that mattered to us!

 They were doing a regular tee time start beginning at 8:00 rather than a shotgun start like you’ll find at most outings.
 We were in the first group out paired with two other singles, which was very cool.
 This is one we didn’t feel the need to rush and the course just takes time to play.
 It is a challenging layout and there are a lot of thick/deep native rough areas that require some ball searching if anyone in the group goes astray.
-I did well to avoid it for the most part, but the other guys in my group were not so lucky.
+I did well to avoid trouble for the most part, but the other guys in my group were not so lucky.

 The design of The Preserve, which opened in 2000, gets primarily credited to Tom Fazio.
 However, it was more of a team effort and he didn’t oversee every aspect of the architecture.
 Mike Poellot and Sandy Tatum were the other main designers.
 Kevin Norby is also listed as a contributor in 2016, but I am not sure what he did.
 Certainly, Fazio’s presence is easily felt throughout the course, especially in the distinctive bunkering and the large, tricky green complexes.

 The most interesting aspect of the design is related to the nature preserve setting I believe the designers were required to maintain at least 90% integrity of the natural resources on the golf course property.
 That means not much extra shaping of earth or any removal of landmark trees or other wildlife habitats.
 Because of this, the course is so well integrated into the existing landscape and just feels like an extension of the preserve itself.
-We saw turkey and deer roaming around and plenty of large birds of prey in the sky, but there is no shortage of other wildlife who call the Santa Lucia Preserve home including mountain lions, bobcats and gray foxes.
+We saw turkey and deer roaming around along with plenty of large birds of prey in the sky, but there is no shortage of other wildlife who call the Santa Lucia Preserve home including mountain lions, bobcats and gray foxes.
 Probably a good thing no mountain lions were spotted that day!

 As for the course, it was everything I hoped it would be.
 I wish I played better, but even a few really bad blow-up holes couldn’t dampen my enjoyment too much.
 Most of the front nine is very hilly and set amongst the gnarly old oak trees and many other tree species as the course works its way further from the clubhouse.
 Then, the middle section of the course goes into a more open meadow area before returning back to the hills for the final stretch of exciting holes.